IaaS vs PaaS vs SaaS: Understanding the Differences

 What is the PaaS Option for Your Business?

 PaaS gives you a cloud platform complete with components and a working framework upon which you can build custom applications.
 The required storage, server, network, runtime, middleware, virtualization, and OS is provided for and managed by the vendor while you get to maintain and control your apps and data.
 What is PaaS but much like SaaS as they both deliver service through the internet except that unlike delivering the software which SaaS does, PaaS instead delivers or makes available a platform for you to create your apps?

 As such, it is the ideal service for developers who don’t have to worry about infrastructure, servers, data storage, operating systems, and other special components that are built into the service.
-Imagine having to start from scratch and purchase all the components you need to write extensive code and create custom apps.
+Imagine starting from scratch and purchasing all the components you need to write extensive code and create custom apps.
 These will require a lot of your time aside from a hefty investment.